PavanRangani/docs/docs/prd/task-search/search.md

 - Search result is preserved: When search result is available and dialog is closed by user, result is not discarded.
 When user again put focus on search field, previous result is shown.
 - This dialog takes full height of the screen.
 In case of overflow, shows scroll.
 - When search result is loaded, scroll is set to top by default.
-- On sroll down, loads another batch of tasks
 - Dialog will be closed
     - When user press the ESC key
     - On outside click